hubot-archive/hubot-heroku-keepalive/README.md

 ## Waking Hubot Up

-This script will the dyno alive once it is awake, but something needs to wake it up.
+This script will keep the dyno alive once it is awake, but something needs to wake it up.
 You can use the [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) to wake the dyno up.
 Add the scheduler addon by running:

 ```
 heroku addons:create scheduler:standard